 The resident will be on-site during the hours and days as set by the preceptor.
-The resident participates in patient care and other rotation responsibilities Monday through Friday unless the preceptor approves an exception.
-The resident will contact the team and/or preceptor if he/she is late or absent from patient care activities or scheduled meetings.
+The resident participates in patient care and other rotation responsibilities Monday through Friday unless an exception is approved by the preceptor.
+The resident will contact the team and/or preceptor if he/she will be late or absent from patient care activities or scheduled meetings.